-In the event that a parent/guardian must bring a lunch to the school, please follow these guidelines:
+If a parent/guardian must bring a lunch to the school, please follow these guidelines:

-- Pack and label lunch in a closed container (sack or lunchbox/bag) - Bring lunch only for students for which you are a contact - Sign in at front desk - Place labeled lunch in cubby in lunch room
+- Pack and label lunch in a closed container (sack or lunchbox/bag) - Bring lunch only for students for which you are a contact - Sign in at front desk - Place labeled lunch in cubby in lunchroom

-Please note that any lunches that arrive after the designated lunch period will remain in the cubby in the lunch room until the end of the school day.
+Please note that any lunches that arrive after the designated lunch period will remain in the cubby in the lunchroom until the end of the school day.
 Parents/Guardians and students are asked not to sell food before, during, or after the school day without permission from administration.